bhk/scam/reference.md

 will be treated as a function, which will be called with all the other sub-expression values as its arguments.

 ### Vector Constructors

-Vector constructors are a number of expressions enclosed in square brackets.
+Vector constructors are written as a pair of sqaure brackets enclosing zero or more expressions.

     [ 1 2 "c" ]
     []

-Vectors represent sequences of values.
-[Vector operations] (#vectors) such as `nth`, `first`, and `rest` can be used extract values from vectors.
+Vector values and functions that operate on them are [described below](#vectors).

 ### Dictionary Constructors